dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 The best way to fix this is to incorporate the logging.info message into the for loop of the RE-hydration code as shown below.
 This
 RE-hydration code, as mentioned above, is in tomcat_worker.
 This permits a batch processing on the ip RE-hydration and also makes it easy to log that Future crashed message to the logger using the RE-hydrated ip addreses of each thread in the process.
+Resolving this issue at the process level will self correct all the other upper level logs like the aggregate benchmark logs and the benchmark ips list log that is extracted from the aggregate.

 The RE-hydration code is in the tomcat_worker: